When is the race?

 Can I walk the marathon or half marathon?

 Yes, but please be aware that the streets will only be closed off to accommodate those running 15 minute pace or faster.
 If you end up going slower than that pace, you may be moved to the sidewalks.
 Our course time limit for the full marathon is 6.5 hours, and if you are doing the half, you’ll need to be on pace for 3 hours and 20 minutes.
+We are on a schedule with the police, city, and our volunteers and will open up streets/ close down aid stations according to this schedule.

 Where/ when do I pick up my race packet?